openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The binding has been tested with a Niko Home Control I IP-interface (550-00508) and the Niko Home Control Connected Controller (550-00003) for Niko Home Control I and Niko Home Control II.

-The Niko Home Control II bridge does not yet support rollershutters and thermostats.
+The Niko Home Control II bridge does not yet support rollershutters.

-The action events implemented are limited to onOff, dimmer and rollershutter or blinds.
+The action events implemented are limited to onOff, dimmer, allOff, scenes, PIR and rollershutter or blinds.
 Other actions have not been implemented.
-It is not possible to tilt the slats of venetian blinds.
+It is not possible to tilt the slates of venetian blinds.

 Beyond action and thermostat events, the Niko Home Control communication also supports electricity usage data.
 This has not been implemented.